zentrocdot/Bash/System_Tools/README.md

 <p align="justify">The choice of software is based on my graphical and mathematical interests.</p>

 > [!TIP]
 > <p align="justify">I learned this morning that I have to take care, that the package <code>language-pack-gnome-de</code> is installed.
 Installing this package I have system-wide language support.
-E.g. after the installation the UI in nano is in German.
+E.g. after the installation the UI in <code>nano</code> is in the German language.
 It is also possible to install <code>language-pack-gnome-it</code> and <code>language-pack-gnome-fr</code> et cetera.</p>

 ## GIMP and G'MIC